MikalMirkas/d2-writeups/_posts/2022-03-05-vow-of-the-disciple.md

 ### Statuses
 **Pervading Darkness**

 : Stacks in every room without a terminal in it.
+Ceases stacking when all potential Glyphkeepers in that room are killed.

 **Terminal Resonance**

 : 75 second persistent debuff.
-When it times out, the raid gets wiped.
+When it times out, after a short delay if it's still below 0:00, the raid gets wiped.
+Stops ticking until the encounter is reset if it goes under 0:00 for any reason.
 Inflicted on the entire party when starting the encounter.

+: To be explicit, what this means is that if you immediately kill an Hourglass after failing an ingress, you can **stop the timer** if it dips below 0s.
+This also allows players to smuggle relics out of the encounter when combined with an OoB located in the final section, which has strange effects when brought to the final encounter (e.g. infinite damage phase).

 **Curbed Resonance**